hyerim511/SEVENTEEN-study-for-bootstrap/README.md

 - Make a musician website using Bootstrap and SCSS

-- At least 5 HTML pages and each page should include at least 3 sections
+- Include at least 5 HTML pages, with each page having a minimum of 3 sections

-- Viewports
+- Implement different viewports for responsiveness
     - Mobile: min-width: 576px
     - Tablet: min-width: 768px
     - Desktop: min-width: 992px

-- Do not use Lorem text
+- Avoid using Lorem text

 ## Planning & Design

-### A Website for K-pop band SEVENTEEN
+### A Website for K-pop Band SEVENTEEN
-To choose the musician, I considered these things:
+When choosing the musician, I considered the following aspects:

-- Have many specific informations and photos
+- Including specific informations and photos about the band
-- Iconic color and logo
+- Incorporating the musician's iconic color and logo
-- Easy to find outlink articles to use
+- Ensuring easy access to external articles to reference
-- Tour information for a special page
+- Dedicated page for tour information

-### For Bootstrap
+### Using Bootstrap
-The main requirement was using Bootstrap, so I wanted to use Bootstrap as much I can.
-This would not be efficiant way to build a website, but I wanted to discover that how many things I can to with Bootstrap.
+As the main requirement was using Bootstrap, I aimed to leverage it as much as possible.
+Although this might not be the most efficiant way to build a website, I wanted to explore the capabilities of Bootstrap.

-### Identified Design
+### Unigue Design Identity
-This is the musician website, so I wanted to design it has there identity.
-I used there logo and iconic color which is Rosequartz `#F2DDDE` and Serenity `#89ABE3`.
+Since this is a musician website, I wanted to give it a distinctive identity.
+I incorporated the band's logo and iconic color which are Rosequartz `#F2DDDE` and Serenity `#89ABE3`.

 ### Wireframes for Each Viewport